 Unfortunately, Italian plums signal the end of summer.
 The season begins in mid-July with the sweet Japanese varieties and continues through September with the classic European, Italian plum.

 Making sugar free plum marmalade is quite simple.
-I think the biggest challenge is having the patients to wait until Italian plums are in season and to find the sweetest, softest, ripest plums.
+I think the biggest challenge is having the patience to wait until Italian plums are in season and to find the sweetest, softest, ripest plums.

 All fruits contain natural sugar, so I don’t see a reason to add additional granulated sugar to my jam.
 Using the ripest and sweetest plums will do the trick, providing plenty of natural sweetness.